-Vegetation - Vegetation within this area includes sagebrush/grasslands, and juniper, aspen, Douglas-fir, and subalpine fir trees.
+Vegetation (Updated as part of the 2012 WCS amendment) - Vegetation within this area includes sagebrush/grasslands, and juniper, aspen, Douglas-fir, and subalpine fir trees.
 Douglas-fir and subalpine fir are generally confined to north and east exposures at the higher elevations.
 The sagebrush and juniper cover about half the entire area, with sagebrush occurring predominantly on south and west exposures that are lower in elevation.
 The sagebrush communities transition to juniper in the higher foothills.
 Mountain brush occurs on the northeast end of the area.
 The remaining area supports small patches of aspen and mountain mahogany.